evanlong/vertigo/ISSUES.md

 # Bugs

+- If a podcast or some other media is playing on the device, the sharing screen is blank for a moment
+    + Present a screen grab of the first frame of video
 - address TODO in code
     + Error handling
 - If the device is auto focusing, recording doesn't start. if it's in the process of focusing should give some visual feedback